-Rectangular Grid Tool for Illustrator Tutorial
+How To Use Rectangular Grid Tool For Illustrator Tutorial

 You can set the horizontal to 20 and set the vertical to 0 etc

-5. Ungroup to remove frame
+Ungroup to remove frame

 Select the generated artwork and then go to the object menu and ungroup.
 You can then select the frame around the art and remove it

 With the artwork selected go to the object menu and envelope distort and make with warp and select a warp preset.
 The result can be expanded via the object menu expand

 Filling the cells

 You can fill the whole thing by just changing the color of the object, go to the tools box and select the fill color you wish to use.
 If you want to re-color individual ones then use the live paint bucket tool found beneath the shape builder tool in the tools box.
 Hover over the individual cells and change the colors from the swatches panel via the left and right arrows

 You can use it as a single design but you can also join them together with different horizontal and vertical settings.
 All kinds of combos can be made as all you need to do is change the horizontal and vertical settings and then draw out the artwork so it matches the sizes (in the end) of the others unless you want uneven edges to your art.
 You can then group all the artworks together via the object menu and group